envato-archive/iodized/README.md

 ## Features:
-- Handles high throughput of requests requests/minute with dozens of features checked per request)
+- Handles high throughput of requests
 - Flexible logic to allow for complex business rules _"this feature is on for these 4 sites, but only for 50% of users, and on for 20% of users on these other 2 sites, but it's always on for these specific users, and always on for